 After Stalin, among other things, obtained the certainty through a spy - the notorious German double agent Sorge *) - that a Japanese relief attack on Russia in the Far East was not to be feared, Siberian troops could be transferred to the German front.
 The Russian counter-offensive began on December 6, 1941.
 Elite troops who are used to the cold in winter equipment face the German soldier in his summer outfit.

 The German front threatens to collapse and the aura of the invincibility of the German soldier is broken.

 Anyone who asks about the hour that heralded the fall of the Third Reich can find it on this day:

-Because when the red-hot sun began to submerge behind the horizon of the Russian steppe on December 6, 1941, the German General Staff knew that the Russian campaign was not going to be won.
+For when the red-hot sun began to set behind the horizon of the Russian steppes on December 6, 1941, the German General Staff knew that the Russian campaign could not be won.
 Hitler had overstretched the forces of the Greater German Reich.
-The time worked against National Socialism and its expansion policy.
+From now on, time worked against National Socialism and its expansionist policy.

 Whoever thought further had to now Call it quits!

 From now on, each day of the war brought only new victims in a chain of attritive battles: Germany could only prolong the war, postpone the inevitable end, but no longer force victory for itself on the battlefield; unless a miracle occurs.

 But Hitler does not give up.
 He even manages to just barely hold the eastern front.
 On New Year's Eve 1941 there was a decisive argument between him and his generals, in which Hitler prevailed against them with his slogan: "No retreat - hold out at all costs!"